Skip to main content

 Examples

 Common HTML patterns and their predicted screen reader output.
-Each example shows the HTML input and what NVDA and VoiceOver would announce.
+Each example shows the HTML input and what NVDA, VoiceOver, and Narrator would announce.
+For the full programmatic API behind these predictions, see the API Reference.

 Button with aria-label